Felixfranzen/Angular-Drum-Machine/README.md

 Angular Drum Machine
 =======
-This just another drum machine created with [Angular](https://github.com/angular/angular.js) and [Howler](https://github.com/goldfire/howler.js)
+This is just another drum machine created with [Angular](https://github.com/angular/angular.js) and [Howler](https://github.com/goldfire/howler.js)

 Want to try it?